Share this:

 The goal is not random link building.

-It is targeted presence within sources that LLMs demonstrably use in answer generation
+It is a targeted presence within sources that ChatGPT demonstrably uses in answer generation.

 For example, for us, this instantly indicates that this article from SEMrush is one of the highest priority opportunities to be included in their listicles